 Having found restored health and new inspiration during an extended trip to Mexico in 1911, Hyde continued to seek out warmer climates and new subject matter.
-During the winter of 1916, Hyde was a houseguest at Chicora Wood, the Charleston, South Carolina, plantation illustrated by Alice Ravenel Huger Smith in Elizabeth Allston Pringle’s 1914 book A Woman Rice Planter.
+During the winter of 1916, Hyde was a houseguest at Chicora Wood, the Georgetown, South Carolina, plantation illustrated by Alice Ravenel Huger Smith in Elizabeth Allston Pringle’s 1914 book A Woman Rice Planter.
 The Lowcountry was a revelation for Hyde.
 She temporarily put aside her woodcuts and began creating sketches and intaglio etchings of Southern genre scenes and African Americans at work.
 During her stay, Hyde encouraged Smith’s burgeoning interest in Japanese printmaking and later helped facilitate an exhibition of Smith’s prints at the Art Institute of Chicago.

 Hyde’s paintings and prints appeared in exhibitions at the Paris Salon, Pennsylvania Academy of the Fine Arts, and Panama-Pacific International Exposition.
 Today, her work can be found in the collections of prestigious public institutions, including the de Young Fine Arts Museums of San Francisco, Museum of Fine Arts, Boston, Museum, and the New York Public Library.